smastrom/vue-use-active-scroll/README.md

 })
 ```

-### Preventing hash from being pushed
+#### Preventing the hash from being pushed

 You may noticed that when clicking on a link, a new entry is added to the history.
 When navigating back, the page will scroll to the previous target and so on.

-If you don't like that, choose to replace instead of pushing the hash:
+To disable this, choose to replace instead of pushing the hash:

 ```vue
 <template>